Ministry-of-Silly-Scripts/codewars-js-digitalRoot/NOTES.md

 - auxiliary function stringToNumber:
   - it should return a number for any input ✅
 - it should return 2 for input equal to 11 ✅
+- refactor to incorporate both numberToString and stringToNumber to the digitalRoot function ✅